 Mr. Mahoney participates in the Retirement Income Plan Non-Union Employees of CMP (the "CMP Pension Plan"), a defined benefit pension plan of Avangrid's subsidiary intended to be qualified under Section 401(a) of the Code.
 Employees who have reached age 21 are eligible to participate in the CMP Pension Plan, provided, however, that no new employees are eligible to participate after January 1, 2014.
 The amount of monthly retirement benefit payable to a participant beginning at age 65 is calculated based on a participant's years of service and monthly average of the participant's highest 60 consecutive calendar months of basic earnings during the 120-month period ending in the month in which the participant's service termination date occurs.
-The normal form of benefit is a single life annuity for unmarried participants and a 50% contingent annuity for married participants, provided that the participant may elect other forms of actuarially equivalent benefits including a joint and survivor annuity.
-Participants eligible for early retirement will receive a reduced basic annual benefit upon such early retirement after attaining age 55.
+The normal form of benefit is a single life annuity for unmarried participants and a 50% contingent annuity for married participants, provided that the participant may elect other forms of actuarially equivalent benefit upon such early retirement after attaining age 55.
 Benefits are unreduced at age 62 for participants with at least five years of service.